runetopic/xlitekt/README.md

   path = "./cache/"
 }
 ```

-Configuration for game related properties.
-You will need to generate your RSA exponent and modulus to provide here, as well as the packet sizes.
+**Configuration for game related properties.
+You will need to generate your RSA exponent and modulus, as well as the packet sizes.**

-We will write a tutorial in the future for dumping these from the client as well as a gradle task to generate RSA tokens.
+**We will be writing a tutorial in the future for dumping these from the current OSRS client as well as the gradle task to generate RSA tokens.**
 ```shell
 game {
     build {